 In the end, the foods you feed your pet will eventually heal or harm them.
 Feeding pets healing, non-allergenic foods will allow their immune systems to rest.
 Rebalancing your pet’s immune system by offering natural, biologically appropriate wholesome foods is necessary to begin the road to recovery.
 Also remember that the more variety you include in your pet’s diet, the less likely your pet will be to react to the same monotonous foods.
 Nutritional variety is not only the spice of life, it’s critical for a balanced and healthy immune response — and for keeping your pet allergy-free.

 Article by: Dr. Karen Becker, DVM, NMD

 Let us help.
-We have Fight Back a great immune booster, copper collars and hemp oil.
+We have Fight Back, Buddy Good and Wag Tail Natural Hemp Seed Oil a great immune booster and copper collars .
 All natural great relief products.
 Or simple send us a email or give us a call for to find out how we may be able to help you further.